-Our congratulations go out to both our 2021 A-level and GCSE cohorts who have achieved excellent results, despite the challenges of lockdowns and remote learning which became an integral part of their courses.
+Our congratulations go out to both our 2023 A-level and GCSE cohorts who have achieved excellent results, despite the many challenges of education over the past few years.

 If you’d like to find out more about studying A-levels at Surbiton High School, please click here

-As with our A-level students, GCSE pupils have faced the many challenges of remote learning throughout the course of their GCSE studies.
-We are delighted so many of our puils will continue to build on their successes within the Sixth Form with over 80 pupils continuing to study STEM subjects at A-level.
+Our GCSE pupils have been rewarded for their hardwork and determination with over 70% of all grades at grade 9 to 7, and 18 subjects achieving over 90% at grade 9-7.
+We are delighted so many of our pupils will continue to build on their successes within the Sixth Form with over 80 pupils continuing to study STEM subjects at A-level.

 Surbiton High School’s Principal, Rebecca Glover, commented:

-“My heartfelt congratulations go out to this amazing group of pupils, who as with our A-level students, have adapted so proficiently over the course of their studies.
+“My heartfelt congratulations go out to this amazing group of pupils, who have shone brightly in their GCSEs.
 We look forward to continuing to work with this cohort throughout Sixth Form, where we can continue to support and guide them through their A-levels and they can flourish as independent learners.”